 - 2. Wipe the dipstick with a clean cloth or paper towel. - 3.
-Insert it all the way back in its hole.
+Insert the dipstick all the way back into its hole.

 4. Remove the dipstick again, and check the level.
 It should be between the upper and lower marks.